gordonwatts/atlas-mc-scanner/README.md

 ### Bad container name

-You will get the same stack-dump as with the data set not existing (the `list index out of range`), and scroll up and look at the top of the crash and look for `Transform "MySample" completed with failures: 1/1`.
+You will get the same stack-dump as with the data set not existing (the `list index out of range`), and scroll up and look at the top of the crash and look for `Transform "atlas-mc-scanner" completed with failures: 1/1`.
 Below that will be a huge URL which points to the monitoring (it is the seocond URL in the dump).
 From there look for an `ERROR` and click on the second column to expand that error entry.
 There, under `logBody` you can see the complete output from the EventLoop job.
 Near the bottom you'll finally find the familiar errors:

 ```text
 xAOD::TEvent::connectB...
 WARNING No metadata available for branch: forkitover